Thippeswamykr1204/AI_Interview_Agent/README.md

 - Interview sessions are persisted as one JSON file per session under `backend/src/data/sessions/` (gitignored).
 - Swapping AI providers means implementing `AIProvider` and registering it in `ai/ai.factory.ts` — no other file changes.

+## Tradeoffs

+- **Gemini over other LLMs.** Picked for free tier + speed.
+Swappable via `AIProvider` interface.
+No hard lock-in.
+- **JSON file storage over SQLite/Postgres.** Fast to ship.
+Fine for single-session demo.
+Not safe for concurrent writes at scale.
+- **Score computed twice.** Average score computed in code (deterministic).
+Overall score comes from AI (holistic judgment).
+Tradeoff: two numbers, not one.
+Chose accuracy over simplicity.
+- **No streaming responses.** Full AI response awaited before returning.
+Simpler code.
+Slower perceived UX.
+- **No retry/backoff on AI calls.** One AI failure = one question fails.
+Faster to build.
+Less resilient.
+- **No auth.** Any session ID can be fetched by anyone who has it.
+Fine for demo.
+Not production-safe.

+## Limitations

+- Single AI provider implemented (Gemini).
+Interface supports more, none built.
+- No transcribed voice input.
+Typed answers only.
+- No automated tests.
+- Session storage not thread-safe under concurrent load.
+- No rate limiting on API endpoints.
+- API key currently checked into `.env` in this build.
+Must rotate before any public repo push.
+- No pagination for session list (not needed at current scale, would matter at higher volume).